-I drove up to Soddy Daisy and stuffed cams into my pack, plopped a rope on top, and secured it before I started hiking in to meet Danny Birchman.
+And so, I drove up to Soddy Daisy and stuffed cams into my pack, dropped a rope on top, and secured it before I started hiking in to meet my friend Danny Birchman.
 As I navigated the boulders, I wondered if I had enough mojo to send the rig this time.
-When I tried it for the first time last July, Zack Umbarger gave me a patient belay.
-I was scared of an awkward fall and didn’t know how to climb offwidths, let alone invert on them.
+When I tried it for the first time last July, Zack gave me a patient belay.
+I was scared of an awkward fall and I honestly didn’t even know how to climb offwidths, let alone invert on them.
 I took.
+A lot.

-Kirk told me that he couldn’t remember the time of the year they’d tried it.
+I’d spoken to Kirk Brode, the first ascensionist, who told me that he couldn’t remember the time of the year they’d tried it.
 It might have been during the summer months as well because he recalled Jeff and some others doing Celestial Mechanics (V7) around that time.
 He said that usually, the fall is dry in comparison, but even though it was early December, the base of the climb was wet.

-It was extremely wet this day.
-I took my time, afraid of slipping.
+It was also extremely wet this day.
+I took my time, afraid of putting my foot somewhere wet and slipping.
 My first piece went in way up high in the bombay chimney.
 (Kirk later laughed and said that he and the guys had placed a bro near the beginning.
 “Can’t remember why, though—maybe because we thought we might fall.”)

 Something felt different about climbing Human Chew Toy this time.
 Maybe there were better rests.
 Maybe I knew what I was doing this time.
 Maybe I just felt more confident to try hard.
-It was almost instinctive when I placed my arm in to chicken wing and slowly started lowering the rest of my body.
-Unlike my first attempt, turning upside down in the crack felt naturally easy this time.
+It was almost instinctive when I chicken winged and slowly started dropping upside down.
+Unlike my first attempt, turning upside down in the crack felt natural this time.
 I took a breath and let go.
 The invert went so much smoother than any I’d ever tried.
 I’d like to think that my technique got better with some practice, but honestly?
 I was so determined this time.
 I felt confident that it would go.

 I don’t really onsight things anymore.
-My first year climbing in the Gunks was littered with them, which helped me build confidence in myself and my abilities.
-But falling on things gives me the chance to come back and see what kind of progress I am making.
+My first year climbing in the Gunks was littered with proud onsights, which really helped me build confidence in myself and my abilities.
+But when I started falling, it gave me the chance to come back and see what kind of progress I was making.
 I’m so glad that this was a redpoint and not an onsight, because it let me see how far I’ve come since last summer.